Maria Crocifissa Curcio: Life

 In June 1924 she met Father Lorenzo van den Eerenbeemt who served as a Carmelite scholar.

 She travelled to Rome on 17 May 1925 with Father Lorenzo to witness the canonization of Thérèse of Lisieux under Pope Pius XI.
 She soon moved to Santa Marinella on 3 July 1925 in order to work exclusively with the poor and destitute.
-She gained the permission of Cardinal Antonio Vico to establish an order there; it was on 16 July 1926 that her small cluster of Carmelites was approved.
-It was there that she founded the Carmelite Missionary Sisters of Saint Therese of the Child Jesus, and the order received formal papal approval in 1930.
-The order also received the approval of Cardinal Tommaso Pio Boggiani.
-That same year, she made her final profession as a religious in the name of "Maria Crocifissa".
-The goal of her new order was "to bring souls to God" through initiatives such as supporting families, feeding the poor, and the education of children.
+She gained the permission of Cardinal Antonio Vico to establish a congregation there; it was on 16 July 1926 that her small community was approved.
+It was there that she founded the Carmelite Missionary Sisters of Saint Therese of the Child Jesus, and the congregation received formal papal approval in 1930.
+It also received the approval of Cardinal Tommaso Pio Boggiani.
+That same year, Curcio made her perpetual vows.
+The goal of the new congregation was "to bring souls to God" through initiatives such as supporting families, feeding the poor, and the education of children.
 She sent some of the sisters to Brazil in December 1947 to spread their spirituality, while telling them to "never forget the poor".

 She died on 4 July 1957.
 She is buried in the Mother House from 16 June 1991 to the present in Rome.
 In the present time her missionaries spread to other nations such as Canada and Tanzania.

 Beatification

 The beatification process commenced in Porto-Santa Rufina under Pope John Paul II on 3 January 1989; the commencement of the local process granted Curcio the posthumous title Servant of God.
 The process spanned from 12 February 1989 until 10 August 1991; it was ratified on 20 December 1991 in order for the cause to proceed to the next stage.

-The Positio - documentation on her life and virtues - was submitted to the Congregation for the Causes of Saints in Rome for further evaluation in 1994.
+The Positio – documentation on her life and virtues – was submitted to the Congregation for the Causes of Saints in Rome for further evaluation in 1994.
 Pope John Paul II recognized her life of heroic virtue on 20 December 2002 and proclaimed her to be Venerable.

 The miracle attributed to her intercession was subjected to a full diocesan tribunal in a process that spanned from 20 May 1991 until 10 August 1992; the process received the formal decree of ratification on 18 February 1994.
-John Paul II approved the miracle on 20 December 2004, and had scheduled the beatification to take place on 24 April 2005.
-However, the death of the pope in April 2005 postponed the beatification.
-With the election of Pope Benedict XVI that same month, the beatification was rescheduled for 13 November 2005.
+John Paul II approved the miracle on 20 December 2004, and the beatification was celebrated on 13 November 2005.